mongodb/helm-charts/charts/atlas-cluster/README.md

 - Atlas Database User: An Atlas Database User is a User you can authenticate as and login into an Atlas Cluster.

-By default the `atlas-cluster` Helm Chart will create a user to connect to the newly deployed Atlas Cluster, avoiding having to do this from the Atlas UI.
+By default, the `atlas-cluster` Helm Chart will create a user to connect to the newly deployed Atlas Cluster, avoiding having to do this from the Atlas UI.

 ## Prerequisites